sematic-ai/sematic/docs/sematic-ui.md

 ### Side Bar

-At the far left, the dark side bar lets you return to the Home page, the Pipeline index, access these docs or join our [Discord Server](https://discord.gg/4KZJ6kYVax).
+At the far left, the dark sidebar lets you return to the Home page, the Pipeline index, access these docs or join our [Discord Server](https://discord.gg/4KZJ6kYVax).